 Pre-requisites and Co-requisites

-In this course you will develop skills and knowledge required to use creative, technical and project management skills to develop a professional and innovative presentation of own creative work.
-You will work through stages to produce art works and then learn how to present the work through exhibition practice, online presence and peer assessment.
+In this course you will develop and apply creative, technical and project management skills to develop a professional and innovative presentation of your own creative work.

 National Codes, Titles, Elements and Performance Criteria

 National Element Code & Title:

 CUAPPR503 Present a body of own creative work

 1.1 Research presentation options using appropriate sources of information 1.2 Explore ideas and options for presenting work in new and innovative ways, including those from other disciplines 1.3 Identify and consult with relevant people when developing presentation options 1.4 Select presentation methodologies based on intended purpose and other parameters

 2.1 Use critical thinking techniques to develop an overall presentation concept 2.2 Explore and refine how the presentation concept will impart explicit and implicit messages to its audience 2.3 Develop realistic production budget, timeline and workflow plan 2.4 Design a template for the presentation that supports key messages to be communicated